 SiRIUS Lab

 Smart Resilient Infrastructure and Urban Systems

-The SiRIUS Lab advances digital twins, sensing technologies, and AI-enabled decision support to strengthen infrastructure and communities facing earthquakes, extreme wind, flooding, fire, and climate-driven hazards.
+The SiRIUS Lab advances digital twins, sensing, and AI-enabled decision support to strengthen infrastructure and communities facing earthquakes, extreme wind, flooding, fire, and climate-driven hazards.

+SiRIUS Lab